codylindley/simple-frontend-boilerplate/README.md

 #####Step 1: Install nodeJS

-Use the [installer](http://nodejs.org/download/) for initial installation and updates.
+Use the [installer](http://nodejs.org/download/) for initial installation as well as updates to nodeJS and NPM.

 #####Step 2: Download Code